nguacon01/QM/README.md

 - `script` : **required** the command to execute
-- `e_mail` : is this is configured, a mail is sent to this adress at the end of the run
+- `e_mail` : if this is configured, a mail is sent to this adress at the end of the run
 - `info` : used to describde the job in the WEB job list
 - `nb_proc` : is used to limit the number of processors.

 `nb_proc` mechanism is still preliminary.
 What is done for the moment is to set an environment variable `NB_PROC` which is not enforced, but should be checked by the script itself.

 The job program is then runs inside the job folder, which may contain any associated files.
-If you use `python` One nice trick you may use is to put there your python module as a zip file (remove all .pyc and .pyo files).
+If you use `python` One nice trick you may use is to put there your python module as a zip file (remove all `*.pyc  *.pyo`  and `__pychache__` files).
 Then write a little starter program, with the following line :
 ```
 import sys
 sys.path.insert(0,'mymodule.zip')